Tomato plants in May. Six packs on bottom and plants in 4" pots on shelf above.

 EXPRESSION 98 days F-1 hyb Early, intermediate to long day-length, heft (the large globes average about 12 oz.) and flavor (sweet).
 High yields.
 Short to medium storage.
 PR tolerant.

 NEW YORK EARLY 98 days.
 Early yellow globe.
 Good for storage.
 Very firm, mild may be eaten raw in salads.

-PRINCE 105 days Outstanding storage onion.
+PATTERSON STORAGE 104 days Outstanding storage onion.
+Excellent flavor.
 Satiny brownish-yellow skins.

 RED BULL 118 days F-1 hyb.
 Good storage onion: ultra-hard large red globes will keep until May.
 3-4” roots with strong tops.

-RED WETHERSFIELD 110 days Open-pollinated.
+RED WEATHERSFIELD 110 days Open-pollinated.
 Large deep medium-firm purple-red flattened globes, pink-tinged white flesh with red concentric circles.
 Long-day variety keeps till late winter.
 Fine-grained, pleasant flavored and very productive.